Windframe MCP Server

 What's next

-• Start with a single component ("Design a pricing card in Pandora UI"), then move up to full pages.
+• For new work, start with a single component ("Design a pricing card in Pandora UI"), then move up to full pages.

 • Pin a default style in your prompts to keep generation consistent across a project.

-• Combine fetch_style_design_context for new sections with fetch_style_conversion_context to restyle older parts of your app to match.
+• Combine fetch_style_conversion_context for older parts of your app with fetch_style_design_context for new sections.